My Favourite Audiobooks 2020

 I’m biased about this audiobook because I loved Rocketman in which Taron Egerton played Elton John, but he did do a great job of narrating Elton’s autobiography.
-Not only that, but Taron actually sings some portion’s of Elton’s songs and it sounds great.
-Not to mention the accents of the various cast of characters in Elton’s life, many of whom we are all know and therefore recognise their voices.
-It was a fantastically produced audiobook and one I’d happily listen too again.
+Not only that, but Taron actually sings some portions of Elton’s songs and it sounds great.
+Not to mention the accents of the various cast of characters in Elton’s life, many of whom we all know and therefore recognise voices.
+It was a fantastically produced audiobook and one I’d happily listen to again.

 The Children Act by Ian McEwan

 Read by Lindsay Duncan

 I find Ian McEwan’s books a bit hit-and-miss, but I loved the audio production of The Children Act.
 The book follows such a harrowing story and Lindsay Duncan’s voice is soothing, yet also powerful so it really relays the vulnerability of Adam but also the superiority and thoughtfulness of the main character Fiona Maye.

 This is technically a play and the audio adaptation is with the original West End cast, so this ‘book’ is much more like a radio play than your average audiobook.
 That being said I could listen to this audiobook over and over again, and that’s in part to do with Alan’s writing, but also the cast who were perfect for the roles.

 Girl, Stop Apologising by Rachel Hollis

 This technically is Christian fiction… I didn’t know that when I chose to listen to it on Bookbeat but I’m glad I didn’t as I wouldn’t have read it otherwise and it’s actually very good.
 Rachel is a brilliant and emotive speaker, she has the quality of when she talks you listen.
 I’ve listened to both of her non-fiction books and I can understand entirely how she has built a female-empowering business and written two major bestselling books.

 The Girl Who Saved Christmas by Matt Haig